harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 CDS-42234

 This was a problem with the spring-data-mongodb:2.2.7.RELEASE library being used.
-When creating query with multiple ‘and’ operators, it interprets the constructed as invalid.
+When creating query with multiple 'and' operators, it interprets the constructed as invalid.

 CDS-42258